-The objective assessment of neighborhood factors is considered a major strength of this study because it warranted the absence of same-source bias and reporting bias that can arise when people who walk more in their neighborhood are more aware of their neighborhood.
-The instrument was based on previous instruments (6,10,29, 42,46) and showed adequate interrater reliability and internal consistent reliability.
-However, the construct validity of the used environmental audit is unknown, and it is likely that not all relevant elements of each of the hierarchy levels were included in our operationalization.
-Other elements of the neighborhood environment that were not operationalized could also be important for leisure-time walking.
+Paragraph #24: The objective assessment of neighborhood factors is considered a major strength of this study since it warranted the absence of same-source bias and reporting bias that can arise when people who walk more in their neighborhood are more aware of their neighborhood.
+The instrument was based on previous instruments (6, 10, 29, 42, 46) and showed adequate inter-rater reliability and internal consistent reliability.
+However, construct validity of the used environmental audit is unknown and it is likely that not all relevant elements of each of the hierarchy levels were included in our operationalization.
+Other elements of the neighbourhood environment that were not operationalized could also be important for leisure-time walking.
 Another strength was the selection of both deprived and affluent neighborhoods that aimed to optimize the variability of the neighborhood factors.
-Previous studies show that neighborhoods with lower SES have less favorable neighborhood characteristics compared with neighborhoods with a higher SES (14,17), although this was not found in the city of Eindhoven.
-Because of the focus of this article on between-
+Previous studies show that neighborhoods with lower SES have less favorable neighborhood characteristics compared with neighborhoods with a higher socioeconomic status (14, 17), although this was not found in the city of Eindhoven.
+Because of the focus of this paper on between-neighborhood variability, the within neighborhood variability was not considered.
+If neighborhood characteristics are measured on a more individual or street level, this could increase variation and therefore understanding of individual behavior.
+However, it is also important to understand the between neighborhood variation, as policies are mainly based on between neighborhood variances.
+Therefore, increasing variability by including different cities or even different countries may provide useful entry points for policies and interventions.